Bedwards14/MEA460/README.md

 # MEA460
-This repository is for my Media Analytics Final Project
+This repository is for my MEA 460 Final Project